aimms/user-guide/aimms-ide/Aimms/Options/Project/Math Program Inspector/Math_program_Inspector_-_maxim.rst

 .. _option-AIMMS-maximum_number_of_nodes_in_tree:

-Maximum number of nodes in tree
+Maximum Number of Nodes in Tree
 ===============================